4d/docs/versioned_docs/version-20-R7/commands-legacy/object-set-style-sheet.md

 * the name of an existing style sheet (if the style sheet does not exist, an error is returned, that you can intercept using a method installed by the [ON ERR CALL](on-err-call.md) command),
 * an empty string ("") so as to not apply the style sheet to the *object*, or
-* one of the following constants found in the "*Font Styles*" theme in order to apply an automatic style sheet:
+* one of the following constants found in the "*Font Styles*" theme in order to apply an automatic style shee:

 | Constant                          | Type   | Value                               | Comment                                                                                        |
 | --------------------------------- | ------ | ----------------------------------- | ---------------------------------------------------------------------------------------------- |
 | Automatic style sheet             | Text | \_\_automatic\_\_                   | Used by default for all objects                                                                |